 Blackboard Learn packages courses using the IMS Content Packaging Specification, with extensions to support content types that are specific to Blackboard Learn.

-- Point to Backup Actions and select Archive Course.
+- Select Backup Actions, Archive Course.

 If you select Copy links and include copies of the content, select Calculate Size to ensure that the package size doesn't exceed the displayed Allowed package size.
 To remove files and folders from the package, select Manage Package Contents.

 - Select Submit.
 Blackboard Learn creates the archive package and sends an email to your Blackboard Learn account.
 This email contains a link to the log file contents of the package and confirms that the archive package is ready.

 - Go to your Blackboard Learn email account and verify that you've received the confirmation email.

 - On the Administrator Panel in the Courses section, select Courses.